-In some cases, assumptions will be based on government statistics such as inflation rates, interest rates, exchange rates, mortality rates and employment rates.
-In other cases, the assumptions will be specific to the entity and will be based on internally generated data.
+In some cases, assumptions will be based on government statistics such as inflation rates, interest rates, exchange rates, mortality rates, employment rates and taxation.
+In other cases, the assumptions will be specific to the entity and will be based on current and/or historical internally generated and/or service provider data.

 - identifying applicable financial reporting requirements including conditions or methods for the recognition, measurement and disclosure of the item